FestPackd tips

 Optimizing Your Schedule

-Stop trying to see every big name.
+Do not try to see every big name

 You've seen headliners before.
 This year, deliberately schedule gaps for discovery.
 Some of the best Coachella memories come from wandering into an afternoon set by an artist you've never heard of and having your mind completely rearranged.
 Leave room for that.